The History of Altoids

 Altoids, the "curiously strong" mints, have long been an American favorite.
-The brand has changed hands from company to company after its creation in the eighteenth century but has continued to grow in popularity.
+The brand has changed hands from company to company after its creation in the 18th century, but has continued to grow in popularity.
 Altoids, famous for their packaging as well as their flavor, are now one of the most well-known mints in America.
-Does this Spark an idea?

 The Beginning

 Altoids were not originally created to cure bad breath.
-In fact, they were created to help lessen stomach aches and intestinal discomfort.
-Altoids were created by the founder of a London-based company, Smith and Company.
-Smith Kendon created the lozenge recipe in 1781.
+In fact, they were designed to help lessen stomach aches and intestinal discomfort.
+Smith Kendon, founder of a London company, came up with the lozenge recipe in 1781.
 Smith and Company was taken over by the company Callard and Bowser, a popular confectionary company, in the mid-1800s.

 Altoids Reach America

-Altoids did not become popular in America until 1918, many years after their creation.
+Altoids did not become popular in America until 1918, over a century after their introduction in Europe.
 The lozenges were marketed as "curiously strong" and claimed to help rid poisons in the stomach.
 This was linked to the large amount of peppermint oil included in the Altoid recipe.
-Shortly thereafter, consumers began turning to Altoids as mints rather than for stomach aide.
+Shortly thereafter, consumers began turning to Altoids as mints rather than as a stomach aide.
 Starting in the 1920s, Altoids were sold in metal tins rather than the cardboard box they had previously been sold in.
 This added to the peppermint's charm.

 Changing Ownership